 Step 5.
 Laying down the paving slabs

-- Before you lay your slabs, check with a builder’s square that the string guide lines are square to the house.
-If not, adjust the guide lines.
+Before you lay your slabs, check with a builder’s square that the string guidelines are square to the house.
+If not, simply re-adjust.

-- Lay down the first slab against the house at the corner, checking its alignment with the string guideline.
-It’s important that the first slab is positioned accurately.
+Lay down the first slab against the house at the corner, checking it’s aligned with the string guideline.
+It’s crucial that the first slab is positioned accurately.

-- Carry on until you’ve laid all the paving slabs.
-Do a final check to make sure they’re all level.
+Continue until you have laid all the paving slabs.
+Then, do a final check to make sure everything is level.

-Buy all your paving slabs at the same time so you don’t get variations in colour and texture.
+Top Tip: Buy all your paving slabs at the same time so you don’t get variations in colour and texture!

 Step 6.
 Pointing (filling the gaps between the slabs)

-- Once your slabs are laid, leave the mortar to dry for at least 24 hours before ‘pointing’ (filling) the gaps between them.
-This mortar stops your slabs moving and prevents weeds from growing in the gaps.
+Once your slabs are laid, leave the mortar to dry for at least 24 hours before ‘pointing’ (filling) the gaps between them.
+This stops your slabs from moving and prevents weeds from growing.

-- Test the mortar by taking a handful and squeezing it.
-It should stay as a firm wet ball when you open your fingers and not crumble (too dry) or ooze water (too wet).
-Adjust the consistency by adding water if it’s too dry or more sand and cement (pre-mixed to the correct ratio) if it’s too wet.
+Adjust the mortar consistency by adding more water if it’s too dry or more sand and cement (pre-mixed to the correct ratio) if it’s too wet.

-Have you got a pressure washer?
-Use it on a low setting for cleaning your patio.
-Point it at an angle facing away from the slabs.
-Don’t use it too hard or too close to the slabs or you’ll damage the surface of your paving.
+Use a pressure washer on a low setting to clean your patio.
+Point it at an angle facing away from the slabs and don’t use it too close to the slabs or you’ll damage the surface.